 Bonjour your face.
 How are you getting on?
 Here at A Thrifty Mrs HQ, or Thrifty Towers as it is more commonly known, we are full in the swing of Christmas prep.
 Making, baking and wrapping are now daily occurrences.
-Every Christmas I love to make tiny little pom, poms to adorn gifts or on the tree but this year I decided to go for it and make huge pom poms to fill bowls and just because I damn well felt like it.
+Every Christmas I love to make tiny little pom, poms for hat to adorn gifts or on the tree but this year I decided to go for it and make huge pom poms to fill bowls and just because I damn well felt like it.

 What you will need:

 – Thread in a complementary colour – I’m using black here so it will show up in photographs

 – Fabric scissors